harding/bitcoinops.github.io/_posts/en/newsletters/2021-01-13-newsletter.md

   UTXOs, and then refuse to sign the funding transaction---harming those users' privacy at no cost to the abuser.

-    This week, Lloyd Fournier evaluated two previous proposals to deal with this problem, [one][zmn podle] using Proofs of Discrete Log Equivalency (PoDLEs, see [Newsletter #83][news83 podle]) and the [other][darosior sighash] using dual funding transactions
+    This week, Lloyd Fournier [posted][fournier podle] to the Lightning-Dev mailing list an evaluation of two previous proposals to deal with this problem, [one][zmn podle] using Proofs of Discrete Log Equivalency (PoDLEs, see [Newsletter #83][news83 podle]) and the [other][darosior sighash] using dual funding transactions